cortex-lab/phy/design/merge-view-architecture.md

 4. The reference occupies the blue presentation slot.
 5. Presentation order follows visible Cluster and Similarity row order in Normal mode, with the reference first.
 In Merge mode it is Merge row order followed by visible Similarity selection order.
-Workflow-table color slots are stable independently of those order changes.
+Color slots are stable across workflow tables and scientific views independently of those order changes.
 6. Moving a cluster between Similarity and Merge does not change membership, but emits a public selection update when it changes presentation order.
 7. Related state changes are applied transactionally; observers see only valid